 Ambika is the lead author of a policy report about city level governance to tackle security, climate migration, and urbanization challenges, a key contributor to the UN’s analysis of urban development and climate change in Vietnam, and author of a chapter in the Palgrave Encyclopedia of Urban and Regional Futures.
 She is also the editor of the Green Growth City Development Strategy (GG-CDS) for Da Nang City, an urban masterplan which aims to create the first green city in Vietnam and in the Asia-Pacific region.

-Ambika is on the steering committee of the Urban Economy Forum, an organization which collaborates with city leaders, urban development practitioners, universities, and economists, globally, to develop urban economies that adhere to UN-Habitat’s Sustainable Development Goals (SDGs).
+Ambika is on the steering committee of the Urban Economy Forum, an organization which collaborates with city leaders, urban development practitioners, UN representatives, and economists, globally, to develop urban economies that adhere to UN-Habitat’s Sustainable Development Goals (SDGs).